iamtimsmith/iamtimsmith-com/content/posts/react-101-the-basics.md

 ---
-title: 'React 101: The Basics'
+title: "React 101: The Basics"
-date: '2021-11-29T06:00:00.000Z'
+date: "2021-11-29T06:00:00.000Z"
-seoDescription: >-
+excerpt: >-
     Learn about the benefits of using React and the surrounding ecosystem for your project.
 published: true
 ---